Visiting Student

 Here is a student guide to explain how you will use your ctcLink Account and your MySeattleColleges account while in school.

-Starfish is a tech tool you can use to schedule appointments with Financial Aid, Advising, and later on, Tutoring.
+Starfish is a tech tool you can use once you are registered for at least 1 class to schedule appointments with Financial Aid, Advising, and later on, Tutoring.
 You can view current instructor and course information and find your To-Do items and checklists assigned by your advisor.
 You will even be able to see notes from your advising appointments and other key messages.

 If you need additional help understanding these tech tools, contact the eLearning Staff

-Once pre-requisites have been recorded and/or Math and English placement documents have been submitted, you should be able to self-register for courses through ctcLink.
-Here is the Class Schedule.
+Once Math and English placement has been established and recorded, you should be able to self-register for courses through ctcLink.
+You can view course offerings for the upcoming quarter on the Class Schedule.

-• If you are unsure what courses to take or want to verify that you are selecting the correct course for your degree, please make an appointment with the Advising Office.
+If you are unsure what courses to take or want to verify that you are selecting the correct course for your degree, please schedule an Advising appointment.

 We're here to support you!